 UPPAbaby Cruz v2 Review

-Pros: Easy to use, lots of supplies fit in storage, great features, suspension, no flat tires
+Pros: Easy to use, impressive storage, vast infant car set compatibility, great features, suspension, no flat tires

 Cons: Heavier than old Cruz, more expensive

 Compare to Similar Products

 UPPAbaby Cruz v2

 Check Price at Amazon

 |Pros||Easy to use, impressive storage, vast infant car set compatibility, great features, suspension, no flat tires||Easiest to push, jogger, high quality, easy to use||High-quality, compact fold, lighter weight, comfy||Price, lightweight, compact fold||Easy to navigate tight places, inexpensive|

 |Cons||Heavier than old Cruz, more expensive||Bulkier, harder to transport||Somewhat harder to push||Dual-front wheel, hard to access storage||Limited storage, lower quality materials|

 |Bottom Line||A high-quality option with lots of useful features and an impressive design with an eye for details||A cool-looking multi-purpose jogging stroller that is also great for everyday use||A compact, full-size with impressive features for comfort and ease of use, but it is somewhat harder to push, especially one hand||A budget-minded stroller with the features you need and not much else||An easy-to-maneuver and budget friendly option, but has limited functionality|